dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**Plenty of people miss their share of happiness, not because they never found it, but because they didn't stop to enjoy it.**
+**Be happy not because everything is good, but because you can see the good side of everything.**

-William Feather
+Anonymous